 Cooperation with Oil Spill Response LTD (OSRL)

-In October 2005, Sea Alarm embarked on a long term programme with Oil Spill Response LTD (OSRL) to further the development of global oiled wildlife response capabilities.
+In October 2005, Sea Alarm embarked on a long term programme with Oil Spill Response (OSRL) to further the development of global oiled wildlife response capabilities.
 This joint initiative has enabled both parties to benefit from each other’s expertise and experience, and has also provided essential funding for the continuation of Sea Alarm’s work.

-Please see our Oil Spill Response Limited page for detailed information on the programme components.
+Please see our Oil Spill Response page for detailed information on the programme components.